machinat/sociably/website/docs/embedded-webview.md

 ---
-title: Integrate with Webview
+title: Embedded Webview
 ---

 :::info
-This document assume you know basic usage about Next.js and React.js.
+This document assumes you know basic usage about Next.js and React.js.
 You can learn more about them here:

 - [React.js](https://reactjs.org/docs/getting-started.html) - A JavaScript library for building user interfaces.